danielschleindlsperger/syncify-legacy/README.md

 mv .env.example .env.test
 ```

-Afterwards fill in the unprovided credentials (Spotify, etc..).
+Afterwards fill in the unprovided credentials.

 ## Up and running